DIO2 Activity

 The "labs are normal but I feel hypothyroid" pattern is common — and it’s often where DIO2 lives.
 Knowing your variant changes which markers matter beyond TSH, and what conversation to have with a provider about how to read your panels.

 DIO2 Activity is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the hormone health spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the hormones spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →